MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/New-MgApplicationExtensionProperty.md

 ### -DataType
 Specifies the data type of the value the extension property can hold.
 Following values are supported.
-Not nullable.
 Binary - 256 bytes maximumBooleanDateTime - Must be specified in ISO 8601 format.
-Will be stored in UTC.Integer - 32-bit value.LargeInteger - 64-bit value.String - 256 characters maximum
+Will be stored in UTC.Integer - 32-bit value.LargeInteger - 64-bit value.String - 256 characters maximumNot nullable.
+For multivalued directory extensions, these limits apply per value in the collection.

 ```yaml
 Type: String